Natural Resources and Environmental Management

 Option 1: Show proficiency in Hawaiian/Second Language at a 202 course level.
 Native and bilingual speakers of a second language may be granted a waiver for the foreign language requirement by the College of Languages, Linguistics, and Literature.

 Option 2: Show proficiency in Hawaiian/Second Language at a 102 course level and take one additional course each in the Social Sciences (3 credits) and in the Natural Sciences (3-4 credits).

-NREM offers the following graduate degrees: MS (Plans A, B, and C), and PhD degrees in Natural Resources and Environmental Management; a university-wide Graduate Resource Management Certificate; and a university-wide graduate degree specialization in Ecology, Evolution, and Conservation Biology.
+NREM offers the following graduate degrees: MS (Plans A and C), Master’s of Environmental Management (MEM), and PhD degrees in Natural Resources and Environmental Management; a university-wide Graduate Resource Management Certificate; and a university-wide graduate degree specialization in Ecology, Evolution, and Conservation Biology.

 Natural resources and environmental management issues are attracting considerable national and global attention, as well as growing donor interest, especially in the Asia-Pacific and tropical and subtropical regions.
 Graduate training, therefore, features collaboration with national and international institutions to foster programs that provide students with opportunities to learn about the ways in which people from other countries and cultures manage their natural resources and interact with their environments.
 As such, NREM has a diverse mix of domestic and international graduate students.

 To underscore its integrative and global nature, the NREM Graduate Program features strong collaboration with other academic departments within and outside of CTAHR, as well as collaborating institutions in and outside of Hawai‘i such as transitional economies in Asia, eastern Europe, and the Middle East.
 In addition, cooperating and affiliate graduate faculty in NREM complement and supplement departmental expertise.